-Capital Link and the National Association of Community Health Centers (NACHC) are launching a new Learning Collaborative for health centers serving rural communities to explore community needs, growth planning, and financing options.
+Capital Link and the National Association of Community Health Centers (NACHC) has launched a new Learning Collaborative for health centers serving rural communities to explore community needs, growth planning, and financing options.
 Through a series of four 60-minute interactive webinars from February-April 2021, this Learning Collaborative will address challenges and opportunities FQHCs face in communities experiencing hospital distress and closure; examine the impact of telehealth on care delivery; and address financial capacity, sustainability, facility planning, and financing options for FQHCs seeking to expand their impact in rural America.

 Session 1 (Feb.
 17, 2021): Lay of the Land: Health Center Challenges and Opportunities in Rural America

 Session 2 (March 10, 2021): FQHC Roles and Opportunities in Connection with Rural Hospital Closure